mjstraughan/CubingHistory/docs/3x3/Methods/M-CELL.md

 ### Development

-The origin of the method may be traced to another method proposal by Joseph Briggs [1].
+The origin of the method may be traced to another method proposal by Joseph Briggs [^1].
 A little over a week before proposing M-CELL, Briggs posted a similar method idea.
 The idea was to reach the F2L-1 state by building a 1x2x3 block, adding a 2x2x2 block, then adding a final edge.
 The finish was to orient all edges then use Winter Variation and PLL.

 ![](img/M-CELL/Origin.png)

 ### Proposal

 The previous idea was refined into a more unique method.
-M-CELL was proposed on August 21, 2015 [2].
+M-CELL was proposed on August 21, 2015 [^2].

 ![](img/M-CELL/Proposal.png)

-## References

-[1] J. Briggs, "The New Method / Substep / Concept Idea Thread," SpeedSolving.com, 21 August 2015.
+[^1]: J. Briggs, "The New Method / Substep / Concept Idea Thread," SpeedSolving.com, 21 August 2015.
 [Online].
 Available: https://www.speedsolving.com/threads/the-new-method-substep-concept-idea-thread.40975/post-1111041.

-[2] J. Briggs, "Immune System (solving method+ potential 1LLL)," SpeedSolving.com, 31 August 2015.
+[^2]: J. Briggs, "Immune System (solving method+ potential 1LLL)," SpeedSolving.com, 31 August 2015.
 [Online].
 Available: https://www.speedsolving.com/threads/immune-system-solving-method-potential-1lll.54872/.